Craig Bellamy: Bristol Rovers and Norwich City

 Bellamy signed his first professional contract with Norwich when he turned 16, earning £250 a week, with the option to renegotiate after ten first-team appearances.
 He made his professional debut for Norwich on 15 March 1997 under manager Mike Walker at the age of 17, as an injury-time substitute in a 2–0 defeat to Crystal Palace in the First Division, the second tier of the English football league system.
 Remarking on the rushed nature of his appearance, he said, "It all felt very last minute.
 I was wearing a kit about three sizes too big for me, I touched the ball twice, we lost 2–0 and it was over."
 Two further substitute appearances in fixtures against Manchester City and Oldham Athletic followed before the end of the season.

-Bellamy made his first career start in the opening month of the following season in the first round of the League Cup against Barnet on 12 August 1997, and started in the league for the first time on 20 September against Manchester City.
+Bellamy made his first career start for Norwich in the opening month of the following season in the first round of the League Cup against Barnet on 12 August 1997, and started in the league for the first time on 20 September against Manchester City.
 During the early stages of the campaign, Bellamy played his tenth match for the first team, leading to new contract negotiations.
-Despite an attempt by newly-promoted Premier League side Crystal Palace to sign him for a fee of £2 million, he chose to extend his deal with Norwich.
+Despite an attempt by newly-promoted Premier League side Crystal Palace to sign him for £2 million, he chose to extend his deal with Norwich.
 On 1 November, Bellamy scored his first senior goal, the opener in a 2–2 home draw with Bury.
 He received his first career red card on 7 February 1998 in the 23rd minute against Manchester City, but finished his first full season with 13 goals from 38 appearances, while playing mostly as a central midfielder.

 As a young player, Bellamy was unafraid to voice his opinion to more senior members of the squad.
 His approach annoyed some teammates who sought retribution during training sessions; Bellamy later commented, "one or two of them would try to clean me out with flying tackles.
 They wanted to bring me down a peg or two."
 One training session left him "nearly in tears" after Kevin Scott repeatedly singled him out.
 Bellamy won support from his midfield partner, the experienced Peter Grant, who struck up a friendship with Bellamy.
 Bruce Rioch was appointed Norwich manager in 1998 and instantly moved Bellamy from central midfield to attack.
 The decision reaped rewards immediately; Bellamy scored seven goals in his first eight league appearances of the campaign, including his first career hat-trick on 22 August 1998 in a 4–2 home win over Queens Park Rangers.
 By November, he was one of the leading goalscorers in the First Division and was rewarded with a new five-year contract.